 Wearable apps classification

-Wearable apps for iot Healthcare
+Wearable apps for IoT Healthcare

-The health wearable device app is mainly deployed for remote patient monitoring, treatment and also for rehabilitation purposes.
-The sensors collect the patient health data and the device may process this data somewhat before transmitting the it to the Internet for further analysis.
+The health wearable device app is mainly deployed for remote patient monitoring, and treatment and also for rehabilitation purposes.
+The sensors collect the patient health data and the device may process this data somewhat before transmitting it to the Internet for further analysis.
 The device may also receive data to enable the user to make further decisions.
 Its further uses under the health category are: